 Why are Life Insurance Companies Concerned about my Felony?

-Tobacco Smoking (Nicotine Usage)- High risk Life Insurance
+Tobacco Smoking (Nicotine Usage) or Other Tobacco Substances and Life Insurance

 Not All Smoking and Tobacco Usage Receive Smoker Rates